 Online video is popular.
 It's persuasive.
 It's globally available in multiple platforms.
 It can convey the Lehigh experience in a way that few other communications vehicles can.

 Video production—planning, filming, editing—can be time-consuming, even when the video is short.
 Before embarking on a video project, determine whether video is the most efficient and effective way to tell the story.

 - Can written information get the message across faster?

 - Do you have the time, the staff, the equipment and the software you need to film, edit and produce a video?

 Advance permission is required for third parties filming on Lehigh property.
 All requests should be sent to Communications and Public Affairs.
 For more, see below.

-If video is the best medium for your purposes, review these tips to create the best project you can.
+If video is the best medium for your purposes, review these tips before creating your project.
+For more in-depth advice about video, equipment, editing software and studios, contact the Digital Media Studio.

 What you need